 Group 1: Small Group Teachers – experienced with or strong at teaching math, reading, and writing.

-Group 2: Project Coaches – experienced, interested in, or show potential for organizing and leading independent learning projects.
+Group 2: Project Coaches – experienced, interested in, or showing potential for organizing and leading independent learning projects.

 Group 3: Learning Mentors – a group for providing parent support, one-on-one student mentoring, solving technology problems, etc.